Guanruiting/Guanruiting.github.io/source/_posts/Creating-a-React-app-with-TypeScript-and-ESLint-with-Webpack-5.md

+---
+title: Creating a React app with TypeScript and ESLint with Webpack 5
+date: 2022-05-01 04:11:39
+categories: English
+tags:
+- TypeScript
+- Webpack
+- React
+categories: English
+---

 This post will cover how to use [webpack 5](https://webpack.js.org/) to bundle a React and TypeScript app.
 Our setup will include type checking with TypeScript and linting with [ESLint](https://eslint.org/) in the Webpack process, which will help code quality.
 We will configure Webpack to give us a great development experience with hot reloading and an optimized production bundle.

  [![](https://www.carlrippon.com/static/9d15c1b7d155ac0ced0ca045c275950d/799d3/banner.png)](https://www.carlrippon.com/static/9d15c1b7d155ac0ced0ca045c275950d/14e05/banner.png)